 Mediterranean Spiced Roasted Leg of Lamb with a Yogurt Mint Feta Sauce

 Please, don’t be frightened with the fact that the Mediterranean spiced roasted leg of lamb with a yogurt mint feta sauce, has a sauce to prepare.
 Hand to God, it’s not difficult.
 It’s basic stuff.
 Greek yogurt, feta cheese, lemon juice, some olive oil, salt and pepper, plus if you like mint, put fresh mint.
 You don’t even need the food processor, like it says in the recipe.
 You can just use a blender, or even a hand mixer.
 Seriously.
 It’s really just to get the feta to blend better.
 It’s all delicious.

 Roasted Boneless Leg of Lamb

 One of my favorite things in the world, besides lamb, is lemon.
 It’s something I use often when I cook.
-Mind you, I don’t cook often, but when I do, garlic, onion and lemon, are normally involved in every meal.
+Mind you, I don’t cook often.
+However, every meal involves garlic, onion and lemon.
 It’s my favorite part of the skinnytaste.com’s roasted boneless leg of lamb recipe.
 The swap out for me on this one: taking out the rosemary, and putting oregano, instead.
 Rosemary is not popular in this house, so the change is necessary.
 Other than that, this lamb is mouth watering delicious and unbelievably easy to make.